eunomia-bpf/bpf-developer-tutorial/src/4-opensnoop/README_en.md

 "This eBPF program can be loaded into the kernel and executed using tools like libbpf or eunomia-bpf.
 It captures the sys_openat system call of the specified process (or all processes) and outputs relevant information in user-space.

 eunomia-bpf is an open-source eBPF dynamic loading runtime and development toolchain combined with Wasm.
 Its purpose is to simplify the development, building, distribution, and execution of eBPF programs.
 You can refer to <https://github.com/eunomia-bpf/eunomia-bpf> to download and install the ecc compilation toolchain and ecli runtime.
 We will use eunomia-bpf to compile and run this example.
+The complete code of this example can be found at <https://github.com/eunomia-bpf/bpf-developer-tutorial/tree/main/src/4-opensnoop> .

 Compile and run the above code: